wainola/ballot-demo/ballot-demo-app/README.md

 ## TODO

-- there is a bug in the vote section but I don't have the time rigth now to fix it
+- there is a bug in the vote section but I don't have the time right now to fix it
 - improve on code abstracation
 - add some styles, perhaps tailwind.css
 - add xstate